NitroBigchill/LinuxMint_SweetTheme/LinuxMint_SweetTheme.md

 # LinuxMint_SweetTheme

 To change the "System_Theme" you need gtk_themes, Icons & Cursor Files.
 So, first we have to download these files.
-To download the files go to these below websites and download them:
+To download the files go to these below mentioned websites and download them:
 ## Icons

 BeautySolar Icons : https://www.gnome-look.org/p/2037657  ( File_Name: BeautySolar )